 To calculate her debt service coverage ratio, Sara divides her $40,000 in net operating income by her $20,000 in annual loan payments to get a ratio of 2.00.

 With such a high DSCR, Sara will have a very good chance of securing a loan with favorable terms, assuming she also has a good credit score.

 It might seem like a debt service ratio of 1.00 would be sufficient to get approved for a loan, but it’s not.

 If a business with a DSCR of 1.00 has even the slightest decrease in income or increase in expenses, its debt service coverage ratio will drop below 1.00.

 The business won’t have enough money to make all of its debt payments if either or both of those things happen.

-That’s why having a debt service coverage ratio of 1.25 or higher is what most lenders are looking for.
+That’s why having a debt service coverage ratio of 1.25 or higher is what some lenders are looking for.